3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: The symmetric 3HDM

 The minima of the potential (\ref{V27H}) have been classified previously \cite{Ivanov:2014doa, deMedeirosVarzielas:2017glw}.
-As discussed above, the real $s$ parameter governs a term that is not $SU(3)$ invariant and that distinguishes directions of VEVs.
-For $s < 0$, the global minimum favoured is in the $(v,0,0)$ direction, and for $s > 0$ the global minimum favoured is in the $(v,v,v)/\sqrt{3}$ direction.
-The $d$ parameter (complex in general) governs the phase-dependent term that makes the potential invariant under $\Delta(27)$ ($\Delta(54)$ to be more precise).
-If the magnitude of this coefficient is large it disfavours $(v,0,0)$ being the global minimum, as for this VEV $d$ does not contribute to the potential - a direction like $(v,v,v)/\sqrt{3}$ or $( \omega v,v,v)/\sqrt{3}$ or similar becomes the global minimum when $d$ dominates ($\omega=\exp(2i\pi/3$)).
+As discussed above, the real parameter $s$ governs a term that is not $SU(3)$ invariant and that distinguishes directions of VEVs.
+For $s < 0$, the global minimum favoured is in the $(v,0,0)$ direction, while for $s > 0$ in the $(v,v,v)/\sqrt{3}$ direction.
+The $d$ parameter (complex in general) governs the phase-dependent term that makes the potential invariant under $\Delta(27)$ (or $\Delta(54)$ to be more precise).
+If the magnitude of this coefficient is large it disfavours $(v,0,0)$ being the global minimum, as for this VEV $d$ does not contribute to the potential --- a direction like $(v,v,v)/\sqrt{3}$ or $( \omega v,v,v)/\sqrt{3}$ or similar becomes the global minimum when $d$ dominates ($\omega\equiv\exp(2\pi i/3$)).
 Then, if a CP symmetry is imposed making $d$ a real parameter, the sign of $d$ determines the class of the minima, for positive $d$ the minimum is of the class $(\omega v,v,v)/\sqrt{3}$, with spontaneous geometrical CP violation.